There are four main Camino routes in France.

 France has always been the favored starting point for Camino pilgrims.
 Back when Santiago de Compostela was little known about, most pilgrims were French, and the path they walked came to be known amongst the Spanish as “The French road.”

 Today, pilgrims can choose from one of the four main Camino de Santiago routes in France that join the Camino de Santiago routes in Spain to get to Santiago in Spain.
-Routes leave from different cities and pass through certain places, giving them distinct characteristics that are uniquely their own.
+The routes leave from different cities and pass through significant religious places, giving them distinct characteristics that are uniquely their own.